fromgodd/makurust/README.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/97128346/221287390-bb500651-5daa-4fbc-a1f4-10f34fc27ff8.png" width="300px" height="300px">
 </p>
 <h3 align="center">Makurust is a powerful tool written in Rust that allows you to effortlessly convert your Markdown files into static HTML pages.
-Inspired by Typescript based Makudaunt tool that was originially written by Yuri Katsuki.
+Inspired by Typescript based Makudaun tool that was originially written by Yuri Katsuki.
 Makurust is designed to make the conversion process as fast and efficient as possible.</h3>
 <p>